VarunSaiTeja/Graph.ArgumentValidator/README.md

 Generally we use attributes from System.Annotations for validating our input models in controllers.

-As HotChocolate don't validate input arguments , After installing this package, By just adding 2 lines of code in your Startup.cs file.
+As HotChocolate doesn't validate input arguments , After installing this package, By just adding 2 lines of code in your Startup.cs file.
 You will be adding support for validation to all input models in your Queries/Mutations.

 ## Steps for configuring validator